 \section{Abstract}

-We study a matrix that arises in a singular formulation of the Woodbury matrix identity when the Woodbury identity no longer holds.
-We present generalized inverse and pseudo-determinant identities for such matrix that have direct applications to the Gaussian process regression, in particular, its likelihood representation and its precision matrix.
-We also provide an efficient algorithm and numerical analysis for the presented determinant identities and demonstrate their advantages in certain conditions which are applicable to computing log-determinant terms in likelihood functions of Gaussian process regression.
+We study a matrix that arises from a singular form of the Woodbury matrix identity.
+We present generalized inverse and pseudo-determinant identities for this matrix, which have direct applications for Gaussian process regression, specifically its likelihood representation and precision matrix.
+We extend the definition of the precision matrix to the Bott-Duffin inverse of the covariance matrix, preserving properties related to conditional independence, conditional precision, and marginal precision.
+We also provide an efficient algorithm and numerical analysis for the presented determinant identities and demonstrate their advantages under specific conditions relevant to computing log-determinant terms in likelihood functions of Gaussian process regression.

 \textbf{Keywords.} Matrix Determinant Lemma, Outer Inverse, Bott-Duffin Inverse, EP Matrix, Likelihood Function, Precision Matrix